organized-puns/gg.parse/c_sharp/readme.md

   - Add some more documentation, extend readme.
   - address all xxx

-- (Bug) add guard against infinite loop with zero or more (and other cases)

 - Error handling,

     Rewrite Error / Match Error as Log Error/Warning/Info